Jesse Hartman: Music

+Hartman went on to sell out his first show in 23 years at The Betsey Trotwood in June 2026, and releases new EP on October 23rd, a remastered version of Nothing To Declare, accompanied by the much sought after Les Rhythmes Digitales remix of the title track, plus three new tracks produced by Mark Saunders who Hartman had previously worked with during his tenure at Island Records.
+Saunders is also known for his work with The Cure, Tricky, Depeche Mode, Neneh Cherry and Erasure.
+Following this there will be a live date at Servant jazz quarters in Dalston, UK on October 23rd.

+Film

 As a filmmaker, Hartman has written and directed Happy Hour (1993, Best Short Film Award Berlin Intl.
 Film Festival) and House of Satisfaction (2008), made documentaries for MSNBC's Edgewise (1997, opening night selection of Rotterdam Intl.
-Film Festival), and co-produced Kelly Reichardt's indie hit feature River Of Grass.
+Film Festival), and produced Kelly Reichardt's debut indie feature film River of Grass, which premiered at the 1994 Sundance Film Festival.

-As an actor, Hartman has been in Larry Fessenden's vampire film Habit and his own House of Satisfaction.
+As an actor, Hartman has been in Larry Fessenden's vampire film Habit and House of Satisfaction (2008), which he also wrote and directed.